matthewvowels1/SpectralAnalysisTutorial/README.md

 # SpectralAnalysisTutorial
 A tutorial on spectral analysis for psychologists and social scientists.

-In 'dummy_example/' there is  executable.py which makes running a spectral analysis easy.

-To use simply open up the .py file and edit the settings (e.g. filename, individual/dyadic analysis etc.) and run (more insructions/info below).
+There is  executable.py which makes running a spectral analysis easy.
+To use it, simply open up the .py file and edit the settings (e.g. filename, individual/dyadic analysis etc.) and run (more insructions/info below).

 This script undertakes a number of analyses, following those used in: